AdvancedClimateSystems/inflow/docs/source/sessions.rst

 This will issue the write to the InfluxDB API.
 If ``commit`` isn't called on the sessions, the data given in the ``write``'s will be lost.

+.. note:: The session's ``write`` method works exactly the same as that of the
+          normal client.

 As a Context Manager
 --------------------